 The scope of development by the Company is insubstantial compared to the total market.
 Thus, the Company is unable to significantly impact competition in the market.
-In locations where there is a direct competitor with the Company, results will typically be more favourable to the party who offers condominium units with a higher level of finishing, at a lower price and with lower maintenance fees.
-However, the Company believes that it currently has a competitive advantage in the Blue Mountain, Horseshoe and Deerhurst areas as these areas do not have competing projects of similar size, and due to the Company's proximity to hospitality amenities and outdoor activities.
+However, the Company believes that it currently has a competitive advantage in its remaining development projects at Deerhurst, due to the Company's proximity to hospitality amenities and outdoor activities.